KyloIO/kylo-docs/security/Authentication.rst

 Kylo access control is governed by permissions assigned to user groups, so upon successful authentication any groups to which the user belongs must be loaded and associated with the current authenticated request being processed.
-JAAS LogionModules have two responsibilities:
+JAAS LoginModules have two responsibilities:

    #.
 To authenticate a login attempt
    #.
 To optionally associate principals (user and group identifiers) with the securiity conext of the request